chg-training/chg-training-resources/docs/statistical_modelling/introduction/allele_frequencies.md

 Well, but who cares about the average O blood gorup frequency globally?
 Much more interesting, let's plot the posterior in each population.
 This should be easy - we just somehow need to call `compute_posterior_density()` for each row of our data, instead of for the whole set.
 Here's how:

+:::tip Computing posteriors per population

 <Tabs groupId="style">
 <TabItem value="loop" label="Using a loop">

 A boring way to do this is write a loop that runs through the rows and accumulates the results.
 There's some code below that does it.

-But if you've followed any of our earlier tutorials you'll know there's often a simpler, more expressive way to do this things - and there is!
-See the 2nd tab for a better version.
+**But** if you've followed any of our earlier tutorials you'll know there's often a simpler, more expressive way to do things in [dplyr](https://dplyr.tidyverse.org) - and there is here too.
+See the second tab for a much slicker version.

 ```r
 per_population_posterior = tibble()